 As the nation began to recover from the bloodiest conflict in its history, businessmen and investors in New York, Boston, and Philadelphia were reading a small booklet, a report from the Summit Branch Railroad Company.
-Compiled during the summer of 1865, this collection of data told of the trials and exploits of a new mining operation near the southern tip of Pennsylvania’s anthracite region.
+Compiled during the summer of 1865, this collection of data told of the trials and exploits of a new mining operation near the southern end of Pennsylvania’s Coal Region.

-These workings gave rise to a thriving community known today as Williamstown, Pennsylvania.
+These workings gave rise to a community in Upper Dauphin County known today as Williamstown.